RMIT-Hive-Rocketry/GCS/notes/brainstorming.md

 	- Pre-launch checks (go/no-go)
 	- Post-launch monitoring
 	- Show status of all important systems
-- Send commands to rocket and GSE (note hardware input)
+- Send commands to rocket and GSE (User input will be from a hardware pendant.
+Not software)
-- Alert of possible issues
+- Alert of possible issues with rocket
 - Safe and accurate enough to be dependable as a ground control system
 - System will recieve data from ISA or I2C